 This article explains what a master validation plan is and describes when it is appropriate to have a master validation plan and when a master validation plan is unneeded.

 - ISO 13485, Clause 7.5.2

-Neither the QSR regulation, nor the ISO Standard, include any mention of a master validation plan.
-There is a requirement for product realization planning, and a master validation plan could be an important part of that planning.
+Neither the QSR regulation nor the ISO Standard, include any mention of a master validation plan.
+There is a requirement for product realization planning, and a master validation plan could be an essential part of that planning.
 However, master validation plans are not mentioned anywhere.

 MDD – Master Validation Plan?

 For companies that manufacture CE Marked products, the term validation appears in the MDD (93/42/EEC as modified by 2007/47/EC) a total of two times.
 Only one of those references are specific to process validation, but there is no mention of a master validation plan.
 The single mention of validation appears in Annex VII, and the reference is specific to the requirement for including a copy of the sterilization validation report in a technical product file.

 For companies that hold one or more Canadian Medical Device Licenses, “validation” appears in the Canadian Medical Devices Regulations (CMDR) a total of eight times (four times as part of the French translation).
 The first four references are part of the definition of validation, where the CMDR is referring to design validation.
 The remaining four references specifically mention the requirement for inclusion of process validation and software validation in a medical device license application for Class IV devices.
 None of those references say of a master validation plan.

 Not only is there no mention of a requirement for master validation plans in any of the medical device regulations, but there is also no mention of installation qualification (IQ), operational qualification (OQ), or performance qualification (PQ).
 The only mention of validation protocol or report appears in 21 CFR 820.70 as it refers to using validation protocols for validation of software controlling automated equipment.

 21 CFR 210 or 21 CFR 211 requirements?